Syex/skadi/README.md

 # skadi
 A lightweight, redux-like MVI implementation for the JVM using Kotlin coroutines.

-The library internally uses [StateFlow](https://github.com/Kotlin/kotlinx.coroutines/issues/1973), which is in experimental state.
-Therefore, consider the state of this library as experimental, too.
+The library internally uses [StateFlow](https://github.com/Kotlin/kotlinx.coroutines/issues/1973).
-I highly recommend **not** using this in production (yet).

 # Download
 This library can be found on `jcenter()` and depends on the `kotlinx-coroutines-core` artifact.